Oliverst8/idbs-2024-exam/sqlExercises/sql.md

 # Homework 1
-## Q1
-The person relation contains 284 entries with a registered death date after ‘2010-02- 01’.
+## Q1 - 1The person relation contains 284 entries with a registered death date after ‘2010-02- 01’.
 How many entries do not have a registered death date?

 ### Part 1
 ```sql
 SELECT count(*)
 FROM person
 WHERE deathdate > '2010-02-01';
 ```

 ### Part 2
 ```sql
 SELECT count(*)